meditoikuinbuddha/meditatelikethebuddha/_posts/2024-04-01-monkalone.md

 Lonely people are people who don't like themselves.
 They are afraid of themselves.

-So when no one else is around you are with this strange and terryfying being called "me", who you haven't really made peace with yet, haven't really understood yet.
+So when no one else is around they are with this strange and terryfying being called "me", who they haven't really made peace with yet, haven't really understood yet.

-But once you understand who you are you become at peace with yourself, you even like yourself.
+But once you understand who you are you become at peace with yourself, and even like yourself.

 One of the greatest insight you can ever have is "I'm okay".
 To realize there is nothing wrong with you.